silky/chrisdone-homepage/posts/identity-monad.markdown

 monad.
 It's like I'm giving you the value, but I'm also not giving you the value.

+[^1]: As always, there's a difference between “secure against your own
+      stupidity” and “secure against attackers.”
+For the former, this is satisfied.

-[^1]: As always, bottom complicates it, so you should force it in the
-      IO monad and catch any exceptions e.g.
+      For the latter, bottom complicates it, so you should force it in the IO monad and catch any exceptions e.g.

       `extract :: Secret a -> IO (Maybe a)`